inmcm/kravatte/Readme.md

 ## MAC
-The most basic mode of Kravatte is a pseudo-random function (PSRF).
+The most basic mode of Kravatte is a pseudo-random function (PRF).
 Kravvate can absorb an arbitary sized user message and key and output a arbitary collection of pseudo-random bytes that can act as a message authenication code.
 ``` python
 >>> from kravatte import mac
 >>> from binascii import hexlify